lljk/baseball_scorecard/readme.txt

   If a batter had more than one at bat in an inning, '+AB' is shown below the at bat result.

   Hovering over a particular at bat cell will show the description of the at bat.
 Hovering over a batter will show their season and career stats.

+  I've noticed that this works best for recent games, as not all of the data necessary to generate the scorecards is available for older games - for example, I tried creating cards for the 2004 ALCS game 7 for the screenshot (being a Red Sox fan,) and it didn't work :(  - Had to go back a couple of weeks to find a game that we won instead!

   So i guess that's about it...
 I've still got some work to do on the thing, but hopefully it'll mostly work!